madberry/coinroll_it/README.md

 coinroll_it
 ===========

-Automated gambling script for coinroll.it
+Automated gambling script for http://coinroll.it

 Change user and password.
 Set max_loss and let em roll.